‘Jeopardy!’ champ James Holzhauer makes pancreatic cancer donation in Alex Trebek’s name

 "Jeopardy!" champion James Holzhauer made a donation to a pancreatic cancer research walk in his hometown in honor of Alex Trebek.

-Trebek, the longtime host of the popular trivia television show, announced in March he has Stage IV pancreatic cancer, but said he intended to keep working.
+Trebek, the longtime host of the popular trivia television show, announced in March he has stage 4 pancreatic cancer, but said he intended to keep working.
 In May, he announced he was in "near remission."

 Holzhauer recently donated $1,109.14, to the Naperville Pancreatic Cancer Research Walk in Naperville, Illinois, where he used to live.
 His donation was accompanied by the message, "For Alex Trebek and all the other survivors."